LoganLeopold/hugo-challenge-back/README.md

 I also downloaded [Postico]() to have a GUI.
 You can configure the access very easily using all the same info that will be provided in the environment variable below.
 Postgres runs on port 5432 by default, and Postico listens there by default as well.

 #### Data note:
 I provided some seed data.
-DEFINITELY not historical or personal to me in any way.
-Just oddly specific.
+DEFINITELY not historical or personal to me in any way....
+Just oddly specific...
 The DB should be seeded upon the below NPM command and you should be able to then start the FE react app and get it to load the appropriate data from this server.

 ### 2. NPM